It’s the most wonderful time of the year (well, for me anyway). It’s officially Christmas time, snow, hot chocolate drinking and scarf wearing season.

 Toronto may be chilly outside but it is still the season of festivities, feasting and drinking so there is no excuse to bunker down, hibernating for the entire season.
 Toronto is well-prepared for winter and there are numerous – mostly free – activities, events and festivities to keep you toasty and entertained.

 1. Soak up the Christmas Market Festivities

 The best way to ignite the Christmas cheer within is to sip on mulled wine whilst browsing through cute Christmas stalls and Toronto has no shortage of Christmas markets.
-The iconic Toronto Christmas Market at the Distillery District is a must, open Tuesday to Sunday from the 18 Nov – 22 Dec 2016.
-For the first time this year, there will be a Holiday Fair in Nathan Phillips Square from 8 -23 Dec, which will bring an extra air of magic to the already popular city core.
-And then the Union Station Holiday Market pops up for 12 days from the 5 to 16 December.
+The iconic Toronto Christmas Market at the Distillery District is a must, open Tuesday to Sunday until 23 Dec 2017.
+Once again Nathan Phillips Square will play host to a Holiday Fair and this year it’s bigger and better.

 2. O Christmas Tree